 DROP TABLESPACEto remove a tablespace.
 All tables must be dropped from a tablespace using

 DROP TABLEprior to dropping the tablespace.
-Before dropping a MySQL Cluster tablespace you must also remove all its data files using one or more
+Before dropping an NDB Cluster tablespace you must also remove all its data files using one or more

 All parts of an